-Before we understand how stainless steel sinks are made, let’s take a brief look at stainless steel sinks.
+Before we understand how stainless steel sinks are made, let’s take a brief look at what stainless steel sinks are.

-The stainless steel sinks is used in the modern kitchen as one of the indispensable part for washing vegetables or dishes.
+Stainless steel sinks are used in modern kitchens as one of the indispensable parts for washing vegetables or dishes.

-What equipment will be required for making stainless steel sinks?
+What equipment is required for making stainless steel sinks?

 Let me show you.

 - 2 sets of hydraulic drawing presses (400T and 500T)